dorogoy/zipline-mcp/README.md

 # Zipline MCP Server

-An MCP (Model Context Protocol) server that allows you to upload files to a Zipline-compatible host.
+An MCP (Model Context Protocol) server designed specifically to interact with [Zipline](https://zipline.diced.sh/), allowing you to upload files to a Zipline-compatible host.
 This server provides tools for uploading files, validating them, and generating upload commands.

 ## Features